-See Set Up a USB Hard Drive on a Mac on page 65.
+See Set Up a USB Hard Drive on a Mac on page 71.

-If you plan to back up a large amount of data, see Prepare to Back Up a Large Amount of Data on page 66.
+If you plan to back up a large amount of data, see Prepare to Back Up a Large Amount of Data on page 71.

-Insert your USB storage drive into a USB port on the router.
+2. Insert your USB storage drive into a USB port on the router.

-Note: If your USB device has a power supply, you must use it when you connect the USB device to the router.
+If your USB device uses a power supply, you must use it when you connect the USB device to the router.